[Updated on 2/14/18]

+Congress recently passed a tax reform bill that the president signed into law.
 This isn’t a tax blog but a family law and divorce blog primarily for New Jersey.
 So let’s discuss how the tax reform might impact divorcing couples.
-I see two main areas of impact.
+I see three main areas of impact.

 Second is the elimination of the so-called SALT tax deductibility.
 SALT = State and Local Taxes.
 We in NJ have the highest property taxes in the country.
-The conference bill cap the combined property tax and state income tax deduction to $10,000.
+The new law caps the combined property tax and state income tax deduction to $10,000.
 When couples divorce, they now have to support two households….two homes, two sets of utility bills, car insurance, etc. Plus two of everything if the couple has children.
-At the same time, the standard deduction would increase to $12,000 for single filers ($24,000 for married filers).
+At the same time, the standard deduction would increase to $12,000 for single filers ($24,000 for married filers and $18,000 for the head of household).
 So perhaps some divorcing couples will be able to use the increased standard deduction?
 That would probably depend on specific circumstances.
-The personal exemptions are also eliminated.
-That took $4050 per person (including dependents) off of income.
-However, the child tax credit is doubled to $2000 to offset these losses.

-There are also a few other deductions that are eliminated in the bill.
+There are also a few other deductions that are eliminated in the law.
 The moving expense deduction is suspended from 2018-2025.
-The home mortgage deduction also faces proposed changes.
+The home mortgage deduction also faces changes.
 Currently, homeowners can deduct up to $1.1 million in the acquisition and home equity loan interest.
-The new bill would lower that to $750,000 for new loans (and cap it at $1,000,000 for existing loans) and eliminate the deductibility of home equity loans (unless used for improvements on the home).
+The new law lowers that to $750,000 for new loans (and cap it at $1,000,000 for existing loans) and eliminates the deductibility of home equity loans (unless used for improvements on the home).

-While many tax brackets would be lowered, these bills are not considered good for NJ resident due to NJ’s high income and property taxes.
-This article is not designed to be comprehensive, but to give divorced and potential divorcing couples that they could be impacted by tax reform.
+While many tax brackets would be lowered, the new tax law is not considered good for NJ resident due to NJ’s high income and property taxes.
+This article is not designed to be comprehensive, but to give divorced, divorcing and potential divorcing couples that they could be impacted by tax reform.

 As always, speak with a qualified tax professional before making any decisions.